betaglot/plantabeta/docs/reference/Psike/Confidence/Overview.md

 - Ambiguous eco
 - Road to piece
 - Boundary Markas
-Planter Confidence is the solution to Ambiguity
+Plantor Confidence is the solution to Ambiguity

 ---